LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 &nbsp;

-They told their oldest friends,
+They told all their friends,

 they were so surprised,

 someone really cared,

+for somebody outside of self.

+&nbsp;

-both could wear a halo,
+Both could wear a halo,

 both were deeply in love,